Digitisation of financial markets and products

 Innovation in financial market infrastructure and financial products

-The digitalisation of financial market infrastructure throws up a host of legal, regulatory and structuring issues impacting financial market infrastructures, financial institutions, financial technology companies and industry bodies.
+The digitisation of financial market infrastructure raises a host of legal, regulatory and structuring issues impacting financial market infrastructures, financial institutions, financial technology companies, end users and industry bodies.

-We advise on digitisation of securities on existing platforms and use of novel technologies (including distributed ledger technologies and smart contracts) within financial markets, and related data infrastructure / architecture issues.
+Our global fintech team regularly advises on the digitisation of existing platforms, the development of new platforms and on the use of novel technologies (including distributed ledger technologies and smart contracts) within financial markets, and related data infrastructure/architecture issues.

-We advise on the issuance, servicing and custody of digital assets and digital asset-linked instruments, smart contract arrangements, and the development of decentralised finance (DeFi) platforms, in respect of a wide range of legal, regulatory, structuring and commercial issues.
+We advise on the issuance, servicing and custody of digital assets and digital asset-linked instruments, smart contract arrangements, and the development of decentralised finance (DeFi) platforms.

 Payments systems, services and e-money